 Depending on how long the effects last, patients may also need to take time off work or line up childcare for other children.

 The abortion pill is a big decision with lots of questions surrounding it, but it doesn’t have to be navigated alone.
 At A Woman’s Choice, we’d love to answer any question you have about abortion, pregnancy, and pretty much anything about your sexual health.

-Chat with us anonymously online, or book an appointment for a pregnancy test, an ultrasound (free!), STI testing, or just to talk privately about what you’re facing if you or a friend are pregnant.
+Chat with us anonymously online, book an appointment for a free consultation and medical testing, or contact us just to talk privately about what you’re facing if you or a friend are pregnant.